Teaching Machine Learning Fundamentals with LEGO Robotics: Learning Platform

 \section{Learning Platform}

 We developed \textit{Machine Learning with Bricks}, a web-based platform that enables hands-on machine learning experiments using LEGO Education SPIKE Prime kits.
 The platform is designed for both individual use at home and instruction in the classroom.
-It establishes wireless connectivity with the robotic kit, enabling real-time visualization of student-collected data and providing interactive implementations of basic machine learning algorithms: KNN, linear regression and Q-learning.
+It establishes wireless connectivity with the robotic kit, enabling real-time visualization of student-collected data.

+The platform provides interactive implementations of three basic machine learning algorithms: KNN, linear regression, and Q-learning.
+These were selected such that their underlying mathematical principles, such as coordinate systems, line equations, and tabular value updates, are accessible to students, allowing learners to develop mechanistic understanding rather than treating models as black boxes.
+Furthermore, the three algorithms represent distinct machine learning paradigms, providing broad coverage of foundational concepts.

 This section introduces the platform design, followed by detailed descriptions of three robots designed to illustrate the algorithms: the \textit{Fruit Detector} for KNN, the \textit{Pitcher} for linear regression, and the \textit{Crawler} for Q-learning.